YusufCelik/newroze/README.md

 4. The Newroze GDB server: https://github.com/YusufCelik/newroze-psx-debugger

-You can watch a demo of the debugger here:
+You can watch a demo of the debugger here (click on the image below to go to video):

 [![LINK TO YOUTUBE](https://img.youtube.com/vi/2cDi7pAbXTc/0.jpg)](https://www.youtube.com/watch?v=2cDi7pAbXTc)